Profonanpe News

 4 new species are registered in the Northeast Corridor of Peru

 A team of herpetologists from the Center for Ornithology and Biodiversity (CORBIDI) has collected data since 2007 on various species in the Key Biodiversity Areas (CBA) Cordillera de Colán and Río Utcumbamba.
-In recent years, they have registered 4 new species of reptile.
+In recent years, they have registered 4 new species of reptiles.

-Stenocercus dracopennatus sp
+Stenocercus dracopennatus sp.

 Stenocercus dracopennatus sp. nov.
-Photo: Pablo Venegas
+Photor: Pablo Venegas

 Thanks to the biological survey carried out during the implementation of these projects, it was possible to determine the diversity of amphibians and reptiles in the Cordillera de Colán National Sanctuary and other KBAs of the Northeast corridor of Peru.
-Principally, 4 new species of lizard of the genus Stenocercus were identified: Stenocercus catherineae sp. nov., Stenocercus dracopennatus sp. nov., Stenocercus flagracanthus sp.
-Nov. and Stenocercus philmayi sp.
-Nov.
+Principally, 4 new species of lizard of the genus Stenocercus were identified: Stenocercus catherineae sp. nov., Stenocercus dracopennatus sp. nov., Stenocercus flagracanthus sp. nov. and Stenocercus philmayi sp. nov.

 Stenocercus flagracanthus sp. nov.
 Photo: Germán Chávez